sardana-org/sardana/doc/source/sep/SEP2.md

 1. Allow data saving duality for 1D/2D controllers axes which may:
   * report only the data
-  * report only the URI
+  * report only the data source
-  * report both data (for eventual pre-processing by the pseudo counters) and URI
+  * report both data (for eventual pre-processing by the pseudo counters) and data source
-2. Implement data referencing with URI in H5 file recorder.
+2. Implement data referencing with data source in H5 file recorder.
 3. Add (optional) interface for 1D/2D experimental channels for saving configuration.
 Which would translate into the 1D/2D controllers saving configuration interface.